Albert Cunningham

-Sir Albert Cunningham (or Conyngham) (died 5 September 1691) was the first Colonel of a regiment of dragoons which evolved to become the 6th (Inniskilling) Dragoons.
+Colonel Sir Albert Cunningham (died 5 September 1691) was an Ulster Scots army officer who fought in the Williamite War in Ireland.
 He was one of the twenty-seven children of Alexander Cunningham, Dean of Raphoe, who emigrated to Ireland from Scotland, and Marian Murray, daughter of John Murray of Broughton, Edinburgh.
 He married Margaret Leslie, daughter of Henry Leslie, Bishop of Meath, and Jane Swinton, and had one son, Henry.

-Military career

 Cunningham became Lieutenant-General of the Ordnance in Ireland in 1660.
-He stood down from that role in 1687 and went on to raise a regiment of dragoons in 1689.
+He stood down from that role in 1687 and went on to raise Cunningham's Dragoons in 1689.
 He fought on the side of Prince William of Orange at the Battle of the Boyne in July 1690 and the Siege of Limerick in August 1691.
-He was killed by a Roman Catholic soldier while being held as a prisoner of war near Collooney in County Sligo on 5 September 1691.
+He was murdered by an Irish Catholic soldier while being held as a prisoner of war near Collooney in County Sligo on 5 September 1691.

 A portrait of Cunningham is at Springhill House.